CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

 ## Task 2: Authoring canvas

+## **Note:** Please note that the name of the copy activity is unique to each user, so there is no need to worry; a random name will be generated each time.

 1. Within the authoring canvas, select the **Copy data** activity.
 Below, you will find the properties section where you can review the Source, Destination, Settings, and more.
 This allows you to edit their configurations directly..

     ![](./Media/23042025(36).png)